jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

    c) Terraform
    d) Vagrant

-4. What is the name of the tool originally built as a way to automate the installation of any operating system into an artifact?
+4. What is the name of the tool originally built as a way to automate the installation of any operating system?

    a) Packer
    b) VirtualBox